deptofgrowth/the-pattern-room/README.md

 ## What You’ll Find

 Each script in this repository is a small study in generative design and computational aesthetics:
-- Fractals — Mandelbrot, Julia, and other recursive worlds
+- Fractals: Mandelbrot, Julia, and other recursive worlds
-- Sequences — Collatz, Fibonacci, and number-driven visualizations
+- Sequences: Collatz, Fibonacci, and number-driven visualizations
-- Automata — Conway’s Game of Life, diffusion models, rule-based growth
+- Automata: Conway’s Game of Life, diffusion models, rule-based growth
-- Chaos & Order — simulations that reveal emergent structure from simple rules
+- Chaos & Order: simulations that reveal emergent structure from simple rules

 ## Why It Exists